 A Positive Energy Neighbourhood produces at least as much renewable energy as it uses in a year, when accounted at the source.
 It includes Local Storage and Energy Supply Units.
 Users, buildings and technical systems...Read more

-The Dutch demo case is located in Uden that is a typical mid-size town in the Netherlands, representing a marine climate.
-It includes the construction of new add-ons to existing buildings and with syn.ikia’s strategy; the neighbourhood will reach the plus energy standards.
-This can be replicated in similar neighbourhoods in the Netherlands and other…
+The Dutch demo case is located in Loopkanstraat, Uden, a typical mid-size town in the Netherlands representing a marine climate.
+It includes the construction of new add-ons to existing buildings and with syn.ikia’s strategy, the neighbourhood will reach the plus energy standards.
+This can be replicated in similar neighbourhoods in the Netherlands and other comparable…

-The Spanish demo case is a new development in Santa Coloma de Gramenet, a city close to Barcelona representing a typical Mediterranean climate.
+The Spanish demo case is a new development in Fondo, a neighbourhood in Santa Coloma de Gramenet, a city close to Barcelona representing a typical Mediterranean climate.
 The development is a typical infill project in a dense urban area,with squares of multi-storey apartment blocks.
 This context is common in many European cities.

 Leading experts and stakeholders in the sustainable construction and finance sectors are set to convene for an insightful workshop titled “Green Finance for Positive Energy Neighbourhoods”...Read more

 We are now in the fourth year of the project which marks the demonstration and documentation of scalable solutions for Sustainable Plus Energy Neighbourhoods (SPENs)...Read more